Let’s Talk about Erectile Dysfunction

 Is erectile dysfunction permanent?

 In the vast majority of cases, erectile dysfunction is not permanent.
-When it is caused by a health condition, taking care of that health condition can often restore normal erectile function.
+When a health condition causes it, taking care of that health condition can often restore normal erectile function.
 Age-related decreases in function can be offset with the various treatments and lifestyle methods/habits discussed in this guide.
 In some limited number of cases, however, erectile dysfunction can be permanent.
-Most often, this is the case when physical trauma or surgeries damage the tissues of the penis or the arteries and veins that make up the blood supply to the penis.
-In these cases, further surgical intervention or other options may need to be considered in order to overcome erectile dysfunction.
+This is often the case when physical trauma or surgeries damage the tissues of the penis or the arteries and veins that make up the blood supply to the penis.
+In these cases, further surgical intervention or other options may need to be considered to overcome erectile dysfunction.
 For most men, however, erectile dysfunction is temporary, caused by psychological or physiological problems that are reversible or treatable.

 Is erectile dysfunction a sign of heart disease?

-Most erectile dysfunction that men experience is not a sign or symptom of heart disease, so jumping right to that conclusion is not recommended.
+Most erectile dysfunction that men experience is not a sign or symptom of heart disease.
 However, one of the signs and symptoms of heart disease, considered an early warning sign, is erectile dysfunction.
-Because heart disease usually includes problems of blood flow and circulation, it’s only natural that it can impact blood flow and erectile function.
-So, erectile dysfunction is not necessarily caused by heart disease, as there are many different causes, but it may be an early warning sign of heart disease.
 That’s all the more reason to discuss erectile dysfunction with your doctor, so that appropriate tests and diagnostics can be completed.
 It might just save your life…and your love life!

 Can you take ED meds if you have heart problems?

-Many erectile dysfunction medications are suitable for patients with a variety of heart problems.
-In fact, the class of drugs most widely used to treat erectile dysfunction was actually developed originally to treat heart problems.
+Many erectile dysfunction treatments are suitable for patients with a variety of heart problems.
 However, discussion with your doctor or healthcare provider is highly recommended.
-They will be able to evaluate your existing health problems, medications, and risk factors, and prescribe the kind of erectile dysfunction medication that is the safest given your unique profile.
-Just because a medication may be safe for your heart also does not mean you are healthy enough for sexual activity, regardless of your erectile function, so as always, the best approach is to speak with a trained medical professional for a more definitive answer to this question.
+They will be able to evaluate your existing health problems, medications, and risk factors, and prescribe the kind of erectile dysfunction treatment that is the safest given your unique profile.
+Just because a treatment may be safe for your heart does not mean you are healthy enough for sexual activity, regardless of your erectile function, so as always, the best approach is to speak with a trained medical professional for a more definitive answer to this question.

-Erectile dysfunction is more common than you think, and nothing to be ashamed about.
+Erectile dysfunction is more common than you may think.
 If you are experiencing regular erectile dysfunction or other sexual health problems, the first thing to do is talk to your partner.
 Once you’re on the same page, seek professional help – through therapists, psychiatrists, or medical doctors – or a combination of all of the above – depending on the nature of your problem.
 Seeking medical help from a doctor or healthcare provider – even if it is remotely through telemedicine providers – is the best way to ensure you address your erectile dysfunction problem, and catch any related or underlying health problems, too.

 ALSO READ – Improve Your Sex Drive After 50